swaps805/Mohr-Circle-Simulator/README.md

 # Mohr Circle Simulator

 ## Overview
 This is a simulator used to plot stress and strain on a finite element.
 You can use the sliders to manipulate stress components and observe changes in the Mohr Circle representation.
-Additionally, you have the option to add images to enhance your understanding or illustrate specific concepts.

 ## How to Use
 1. Clone or download the repository to your local machine.